mhaidli/mhaidli.github.io/content/blog/academicmusings/how-to-give-good-feedback.md

 In this blog post, I try to write a more granular, detailed guide for how to give feedback on a paper.
 The primary audience are those who are early in their academic journeys, and those insecure on how to give feedback, but I hope everyone will benefit from this!
 Furthermore, this is written from the point of view of someone in the Human Computer Interaction field. other fields and disciplines may have other ways of providing feedback.

-## First, leave the impostor syndrome at the door
+## Before starting, leave the impostor syndrome at the door!
 The first thing to get out of the way is that a lot of first-time feedbackers can feel insecure or unsure of the feedback they provide.
 They may feel they do not know enough, or are not experienced enough, to provide useful insights into a paper.
 Let's get this out of the way.
 If you have done, are doing, or have thought of doing research, your opinion on a paper is valid.
 You are the paper's intended audience, and so, any opinion of yours, positive or negative, is valid.
 Finally, even if your worst nightmares are true and your feedback is somehow worthless, you are giving *feedback*, not orders.
 It is up to the authors to decide whether to accept your feedback or not.

 So get your confidence going, and get your feedbacker hat on, son, because it's about to get serious!

-## How to give feedback
+## How to give feedback: the steps

 ### Step 1: Read and summarize the paper.